-Accomplishing the long and remarkable 124 years in 2019, the 18th Century educational institution stands as an epitome of excellent learning and it’s founder’s long-surviving vision to impart education in the Queen of Hills.
+In 2019, the 18th-century educational institution completed 124 years, standing as an epitome of excellent learning and its founder’s vision to impart education in the Queen of Hills.

 Contrary to the schools in the Darjeeling region that have embraced the British Educational Style.
 Mount Hermon School adopts and follows the American Educational Style.
-The school is affiliated to ICSE Board and has subject categories- Arts, Science, and Commerce.
+The school is affiliated with the ICSE Board and offers subject categories in Arts, Science, and Commerce.

-Mount Hermon School, Darjeeling was initially called Arcadia and later became Queen’s Hill School.
-Originally a girls’ school with a small section for the junior boys, the present main building was constructed later in 1926, after shifting to the North Point.
+Initially called Arcadia, Mount Hermon School, Darjeeling, later became Queen’s Hill School.
+Originally, the school was a girls’ school with a small section for junior boys.
+The present main building was constructed in 1926 after shifting to the North Point.

 The school can accommodate 450 boarding students.
 The institution has separate hostel accommodation facilities for boarders and staff.
 The girls and the younger boys have residence facilities in the main building.

-The main building even includes Infant Department and Junior School classrooms, Administrative offices, craft room, lounge, staffs and students’ dining rooms, library, and a music room with practice rooms for piano.
+The main building houses Infant Department, Junior School classrooms, administrative offices, craft room, dining rooms, library, and music rooms.

-Senior Boys (those studying from class X-XII) stay in Fernhill and boys studying from class VII to IX reside in the Round Hostel, both inaugurated in 1977.
+Senior Boys (class X-XII) stay in Fernhill, and boys from class VII to IX reside in the Round Hostel, both inaugurated in 1977.

 While the boys lodge in the Stewart Building, constructed in 1963.
 The Stewart Building further comprises 6 classrooms for the senior school, and labs for chemistry, physics, biology, and geography.

-Tracing back the accounts, 163 students were enrolled in the year 1918.
+Tracing back the accounts, the school enrolled 163 students in the year 1918.
 The number increased to 200 by 1929 among which, 1/3 were young women.

-In 1930, the school was divided into 2 wings and renamed as Queen’s Hill School for Girls and Bishop Fisher’s School for Boys.
+In 1930, the school divided into 2 wings and was renamed Queen’s Hill School for Girls and Bishop Fisher’s School.
 Later, the enrolment grew to 400 under principal David Stewart.